alexspirgel/accordion/README.md

 ### `defaultOpenItems`
 Default value: `null`

 Set which item(s) should default to open.
-Can be a selector (string), an element reference (object), an item index (number), or an array including any combination of the previously stated.
+Can be a selector, element reference, node list, or an array containing any of the previously mentioned.
 When set to `null`, no items will default to open.

 ### `inlineStyles`
 Default value: `true`